fraktar/fraktar.com/_posts/2017-11-13-serve-jekyll-cloud9.md

 We should install the `jekyll-paginate` gem by entering the following command:
 `gem install jekyll-paginate`

 For other similar errors just install the required gem by using the syntax `gem install <gem-name>`.
-Subtitute `<gem-name>` with the actual gem's name specified in the error message.
+Subtitute `<gem-name>` with the actual gem's name specified in the error message.:)